ruby-hyperloop/ruby-hyperloop.io/source/installation.html.md

 #### Rendering Components

-Once you are setup (i.e. `rails g reactrb:install --all`) components may be rendered directly from a controller action by simply following a naming convention.
+Once you are setup (i.e. `rails g hyperloop:install`) components may be rendered directly from a controller action by simply following a naming convention.

 To render a component from the `home#show` action, create a component class named `Show`.
-Note: You can use the `rails g reactrb:component Home::Show` command to generate a component template.
+Note: You can use the `rails g hyperloop:component Home::Show` command to generate a component template.

 ```ruby
 # app/views/components/home/show.rb